 Hannah Fennell Gellman

-Hannah Fennell Gellman she/her is a teaching artist and dramaturg who is passionate about queer stories, movement, and poetry.
-Her production dramaturgy credits include Wake by Stefani Kuo; Twelfth Night, Hedda Gabler (David Geffen School of Drama); and Dr. Ride’s American Beach House and soft apples (Yale Cabaret).
-She has also collaborated on developing dance pieces with BODYSONNET and Qualia Dance Collective and worked as an educator at Elm Shakespeare Company, Berkshire Theater Group, Lookingglass Theatre, and Shakespeare & Company.
-She holds a B.A. in English from Carleton College and is a third-year M.F.A. candidate in dramaturgy and dramatic criticism at the Geffen School.
+Hannah Fennell Gellman she/her is a teaching artist and dramaturg who loves queer stories, movement, and poetry.
+Her production dramaturgy credits include the ripple, the wave that carried me home (Yale Rep); Wake by Stefani Kuo, Twelfth Night, Hedda Gabler (David Geffen School of Drama); Dr. Ride’s American Beach House and soft apples (Yale Cabaret).
+She has also collaborated on developing new dance and theater work with ruth tang (The Alcove at the Lortel), Cameron Barnett, Qualia Dance Collective, and BODYSONNET and worked as an educator at Elm Shakespeare Company, Berkshire Theatre Group, Lookingglass Theatre, and Shakespeare & Company.
+She holds a B.A. in English from Carleton College and is a fourth-year M.F.A. candidate in dramaturgy and dramatic criticism at the Geffen School.

 Eric M. Glover